leopons/MkLeoNumber-Backend/README.md

 Most of the data preparation and calculation logic can be found in `upsets/lib`.
 Otherwise, this is a pretty standard Django codebase : model based structure with DRF handling the serialization, with a `requirements.txt` file for the dependencies, and some tests to run with `python manage.py test`.

+There is a lot of DB queries optimisation going on.
+To ease the task, I've set up DB queries console logging when `DB_LOGS=True`.
+The log messages for these lines are limited to 120 characters to avoid console flooding.
+You can change that with `DB_LOGS_MAX_CHARS`, for example :
+`DB_LOGS=True DB_LOGS_MAX_CHARS=200 python manage.py process_players`

 ## Production Environnement

 For production I'm using Google App Engine Standard environnement with a Cloud SQL Postgres instance.